 The ultimate form of cultured pearl jewelry is the most versatile of all: the necklace, which comes in six lengths and comprises more than 60 percent of all cultured jewelry sales.
 Karen Crowe, marketing and merchandising for Quality Gold, Fairfield, Ohio, cites 6mm-7mm freshwater pearl stands, especially in 18-inch length with sterling silver clasp a top seller for the company, no matter the season.
 Classic styles like strands and stretch pearl bracelets, she says, are must-haves in any jeweler’s inventory.

-Pearls also have a history as the wedding gem.
-Ancient Hindu writings tell the story of Kirshna, the protector, who gathered pearls from the sea to give to his daughter on her wedding day—the start of a centuries-old tradition of pearls as the perfect adornment of the bride.
-To this day, pearls are a personal favorite of brides, as well as treasured wedding gift from parent or partner to signify love.
+Pearls have a history as the wedding gem.
+Ancient Hindu writings tell the story of Kirshna, the protector, who gathered pearls from the sea to give to his daughter on her wedding day — the start of a centuries-old tradition of pearls as the perfect adornment for the bride.

 According to The Knot, online wedding hub, eight out of 10 brides buy jewelry to wear on their wedding day, with pearls topping style lists in every bridal publication.